Muhammad Yaqoob Khan

 Sardar Muhammad Yaqoob Khan (Urdu: سردار محمد یعقوب خان) is an Azad Kashmiri businessman and politician.
 He served as the President of Azad Kashmir from 25 August 2011 to 25 August 2016.
 He also served as the Prime Minister of Azad Kashmir from 7 January 2009 to 22 October 2009.
 Beside politics, Khan is also serving as the Chairman of YK Group of Companies.
+He has also been a member of the Azad Kashmir Legislative Assembly from July 2001 to August 2011 and from August 2021 to August 2026.

 Early life

 Sardar Muhammad Yaqoob Khan was born in 1953 in the village of Ali Sojal, Rawalakot Tehsil, Azad Kashmir.
 He belongs to a prominent Sudhan family and is the brother of Late Haji Muhammad Zaman Khan, former MLA and a well-known figure in Azad Kashmir's political and social circles.

 Khan received his graduation degree education from Karachi University.
 He began his political career in Karachi with the Punjabi Pakhtoon Ittehad, an ethnic political party that aimed to promote unity among the Punjabi and Pashtun communities.
 Later, he joined the Tahreek-e-Amil, an Azad Kashmiri political party, and rose through the ranks to become its senior vice president.
 Additionally, he was affiliated with the All Jammu and Kashmir Muslim Conference, a prominent political party in the region.